California: Drought, record heat, fires and now maybe floods

 Temperatures hit an all-time high in Sacramento of 116 degrees (46.7 C) on Tuesday.
 Many other locations hit record highs for September and even more set daily high marks.

+The heat that colored weather maps dark red for more than a week in California is only a preview of coming attractions.

-In the 1970s, Sacramento, the state capital, had five “extreme heat" days per year, Ullrich said.
-Today, it has about 10 and that will double again by the middle of the century.
+Sacramento, the state capital, has about 10 “extreme heat” days per year and that will double again by the middle of the century.
+In the 1970s, the city had five, Ullrich said.

 “That’s pretty much going to be the story for much of the Central Valley and much of Southern California,” Ullrich said.
 “This kind of exponential growth in the number of extreme heat days.
 If you tie those all together, then you end up with heat waves like we’ve experienced.”